RubenBranco/rubenbranco.github.io/index.md

 Taught Theoretical-Practical classes, offered to 8 Masters Programs and 1 PhD Program in the 1st Semester.

 Class focuses on Supervised & Unsupervised Learning fundamentals.

+## Science Communication

+### Deep Learning Sessions Portugal <a target="_blank" href="https://www.youtube.com/watch?v=o9oEjnSjtPA"><i class="fab fa-youtube"></i></a>

+This talk focused on my Masters' Dissertation and EMNLP 2021 Paper: Shortcut Learning and Commonsense Reasoning.
+If you want to learn a bit more about Shortcut Learning, its presence in Commonsense Reasoning and what it could mean for NLP and cognitive AI, might be worth a watch.

 ## Publications